frequently asked questions (FAQ)

 Can I use my Mimo monitor as my primary (and only) display?

-Generally Mimo monitors only function as additional displays, not primary displays, however it can be configured to operate this way.
+Generally Mimo monitors are used as additional displays, not primary displays, however it can be configured to operate this way.
 Upon initial setup a standard VGA display will be necessary to get the drivers loaded and the Mimo monitor set as primary.
 After that point a standard monitor is not necessary, however the Mimo monitor will only begin to display after the drivers load which is during OS boot.
 Consequently, power on items like splash screens, dual boot selections, and bios settings will not be visible.
 We have tested it as a primary screen on both Windows (all supported versions) and Linux (including Raspberry Pi) and it should work similarly with Mac.
-There are rare cases where you may need to connect a standard VGA primary display each time your computer is restarted to configure your Mimo monitor as a primary display.
+There are rare and special cases where you may need to connect a standard VGA primary display each time your computer is restarted to configure your Mimo monitor as a primary display.